 Jenna graduated from Notre Dame University in 2010.
 She completed an extensive Pilates Instructor Training Program (500hours).
 She has also completed a Level One Mat Pilates course under the Pilates Institute of Australasia.
 Jenna previously worked as a sports trainer and Physiotherapist for the Palmyra Rugby Club and also did regular massage for the Perth Wildcats basketball team from 2009-12.

-Jenna has an interest in musculoskeletal physiotherapy as well as dance and sporting injuries.
+Jenna has an interest in musculoskeletal physiotherapy as well as dance and sporting injuries and she is qualified to perform dry needling.
 She enjoys taking clients through Pilates classes and also participates in elite Pilates Reformer classes.
 Other interests include dance and netball and watching the footy!

 Dean plays both cricket and football and enjoys watching just about any other sport.
 If he isn’t in the clinic there’s a fair chance he’s out playing sport or fishing.